ajomuch92/vue-tailwind-elements/README.md

 Currently, there are more than 40 components including custom directives and icons utility.

 ### New Features 💥
-* Adding openend default items on accordion component
-* Updating way to install our package to avoid extra dependencies **(Breaking change)**.
 * Now compatible with Tailwind v3
+* Adding width prop to date and time picker
+* Adding selectable prop to button group

 # Instalation